BaronLip/Scrimba-BinarySearch_Algorithms/README.md

 # Scrimba-Binary_Search_Algorithms
 Various approaches to binary search algorithm.
+This course was a good preview into topics of: CS, recursion, data structures, and refactoring.

 ### Standard_binary_search takeaways:
 1. Works but leaves room for "off by one" errors.